This post outlines 5 levels or types of understanding to help us better to think about the role of metaphor in explanation:

-For example, in the 1960s there was a famous pop song called ‘Pták Rosomák’ (The Bird Wolverine).
+For example, in the 1960s’ Czechoslovakia there was a famous pop song called ‘Pták Rosomák’ (The Bird Wolverine).
 The band simply liked the sound of the Czech word for ‘wolverine’ and its rhyme with the word for ‘bird’.
 Wolverines are not native to Europe or well known outside of this song.
-I did not find out what the word meant until I learned it in English (I also knew what the word wolverine meant long before I looked it up in a Czech dictionary).
-When I presented this at a conference on cognition in Prague, most Czech academics present were surprised by the meaning.
+I did not find out what the word meant until I learned it in English (I also knew what the English word wolverine meant long before I looked it up in a Czech dictionary).
+When I presented this at a conference on cognition in Prague, most Czech academics in the audience were surprised by the meaning.
 Yet, if you asked them – do you understand the word ‘rosomák’, they would have said ‘of course, I do’.
 But it was just an associative understanding.

 My claim is that the vast majority of what passes for understanding and knowledge in ‘polite society’ is of the associative kind.
 People feel comfortable when concepts like evolution or philosophy are mentioned but have only the vaguest idea of where they belong.

 My favourite example of this is Monty Python’s ‘Philosopher’s song‘.
 All the audience needs to know to appreciate the jokes is that there is a philosopher stereotype and that certain names are of philosophers.
 In fact, by their own admission (citation needed but I did hear it in an interview), the authors of these sketches also did not know much more than the names.
 Even the little nod to knowledge in ‘John Stuart Mill of his own free will’ is just a glimmer of something deeper.